jeffscottbrown/applemusic/README.md

 The project requires 3 OS environment variables to be set.

-SESSION_SECRET - used internally by Gothic to manage session data.
-The value should be random and at least 32 bytes.

-GOOGLE_ID - Client id from Google OAuth2 API credentials.
+`GOOGLE_ID` - Client id from Google OAuth2 API credentials.

-GOOGLE_SECRET - Client secret from Google OAuth2 API credentials.
+`GOOGLE_SECRET` - Client secret from Google OAuth2 API credentials.

-Optionally you can set GOOGLE_CALLBACK_URL which will be used to tell Google OAuth2 where to call back into your application after authentication.
+Optionally you can set `GOOGLE_CALLBACK_URL` which will be used to tell Google OAuth2 where to call back into your application after authentication.
 If you do not set this value, a default value of `http://localhost:8080/auth/google/callback` will be used.
 The value must